privacysandbox/protected-auction-services-docs/bidding_auction_services_api.md

 Server configurations are based on [Terraform][16] and is open sourced to [Github repo][59] for cloud deployment.

-The configurations will include environment variables and parameters that may vary per seller.
+The configurations include environment variables and parameters that may vary per seller.
 These can be set by the seller in the configuration before deployment.
 The configurations also include urls that can be ingested when the service starts up for prewarming the connections.

 Refer to the [README for deployment on AWS][106] or [README for deployment on GCP][105].
-Refer to [seller example config on AWS][101] or [seller example config on GCP][103] for the Terraform config that requires update of some config paramter values (that vary per adtech) before deployment to cloud.
+Refer to [example config on AWS][101] or [example config on GCP][103] for the Terraform config required for deployment to the cloud.
+The config requires update of some parameter values (that vary per adtech) before deployment to cloud.

 Following are some examples of data configured in service configurations.